ShubhanYenuganti/UclaGymHours/README.md

 ```

 ## Future Goals
-Optimize the frontend for mobile use.
-Afterwards deploy it into AWS to run the backend on an hour-by-hour basis automatically.
+In the near future I plan to validify the project by manually running pull.py to test the application.
+I then plan to deploy the backend as an AWS Lambda function that runs automatically and deploy the entire application into a hosting site for public use.